PierrunoYT/youtube-video-summarizer/README.md

 ### API Issues
 - Verify your OpenRouter API key is correct
-- Check API credit balance and rate limits at https://openrouter.ai/keys
+- Check API credit balance and rate limits at [OpenRouter Keys](https://openrouter.ai/keys)
 - Ensure your environment variables are properly set

 ### Whisper Issues
-- Ensure you have enough disk space (~2GB) for the Whisper model
+- Ensure you have enough disk space (~2GB) for the Whisper model download (handled by the API)
-- Performance expectations:
-  - NVIDIA GPU: Fastest transcription with CUDA
-  - Apple Silicon: Good performance with Metal
-  - CPU only (Intel Macs/other): Functional but slower
-- If you encounter memory issues, try using a smaller Whisper model by modifying the code
+- If you encounter memory issues, try modifying the code to use a smaller Whisper model variant

 ## License
 MIT License © 2025 PierrunoYT